 Implementing the proposed "Keys to Success" will help students to become attractive engineering employment candidates, while ensuring that engineering schools meet ABET accreditation requirements.
-Essential, solid engineering coursework, a professional development course and co-op/internship experience will offer a full package of educational preparation for successful engineering careers.
+Essential, solid engineering coursework paralleled by a four-year plan of career development, a professional development course and co-op/internship experience will offer the full package of educational preparation for successful engineering careers.
 Both students and engineering schools who adopt this process should emerge as winners.